coderefinery/installation/_linux/03-python.md

 $ source activate ~/coderef-pyenv
 ```

-You can then install the required packages (listed below) via `pip install` or `conda install`.
+You can then install the required packages (listed below) via `conda install` (recommended) or `pip install`.
 To deactivate the newly created environment, simply type `source deactivate`.

 If you for some reason prefer not to install Anaconda/Miniconda, an alternative
 is to use the virtualenv (virtual environment) tool, see the documentation